-Many managers use MIS performance indicators as components of balanced scorecards, or other quality reporting required by their RHA's.
+Many managers use MIS performance indicators as components of balanced scorecards, or other quality reporting required by their zone.
 Such data is vital for benchmarking activities, a valuable process for discovering best practices among peer organizations.

-The basic operational management information provided by the MIS data is the foundation for day-to-day management functions as well as strategic decision making and impact analysis.
+The basic operational management information provided by the MIS data is the foundation for day-today management functions as well as strategic decision making and impact analysis.